dilox/optimy/README.md

 - copy the private key I sended you by email in the directory you just cloned

-- if you want, you can use my aws, just create the following env vars (I sended the real ones by email)
+- create the following env vars, with the values of your aws account

 (on linux)